 Top off your perennial garden beds with mulch.
 Place several inches of new mulch around your flower beds and other flowering shrubs or plants.

-Before you plant, make a list of perennial and annual flowers you want to grow.
+Before you plant, make a list of perennial and annual flowers you want to grow and decide what to grow from seed or buy as seedlings.
 Looking to attract pollinators?
 Plan your garden accordingly.
 See this story on attracting pollinators with plants.
 Need to keep the critters away from your blooms?
 See our story on foolproof ways to keep the critters at bay.

 Check your seed packets when you buy them, visit this frost date chart and mark the dates to start your seeds on a calendar.
 You — and your garden beds, containers and window boxes — will be ready to go after your last date of expected frost.
-See our list of plants that will thrive in your area.
+See the plants that will thrive in your area.